Homological Quantum Mechanics: Introduction

 where $T$ denotes the time ordering operator, and $\ket{x;t}$ is the state satisfying $\hat{\phi}(t)\ket{x;t} = x \ket{x;t}$, and similarly for $y$.
 More generally, we introduce a homological procedure to compute such normalized expectation values with respect to states that are any linear combination of position and momentum eigenstates.

 In perturbation theory, one can give an effective procedure to determine the function $f$ using the so-called perturbation lemma of homological algebra.
-In this case one can prove the above claim by showing that the computations are equivalent to the familiar techniques based on Wick's theorem in quantum perturbation theory.
+In this case one can prove the above claim by showing that the computations are equivalent to the familiar techniques based on Wick's theorem in quantum perturbation theory, as will be illustrated with an explicit example in sec.~4.
 Our formulation is also related to other approaches in the literature on the homotopy algebra formulation of perturbation theory, see \cite{Kajiura2003,Doubek:2017naz,Macrelli:2019afx,Jurco:2019yfd,Arvanitakis:2019ald}.
 While some technical details are similar, and in particular ref.~\cite{Doubek:2017naz} has been very useful for us, the general homological formulation presented in this paper turns out to be quite different, as we will discuss in more detail in the summary section.
 We will also give a formal path integral argument supporting the above claim.
 Most intriguingly, the homological formulation of quantum mechanics is not restricted to perturbation theory, yet potentially is mathematically well-defined.

 The rest of this paper is organized as follows.
 In sec.~2 we introduce the needed background material on BV algebras, and present the main statement of the homological formulation of quantum mechanics.
 We also set the stage for our subsequent applications by giving the homotopy retract for the harmonic oscillator.
 In sec.~3 we compare the homological formulation with standard quantum mechanics in perturbation theory and using Feynman's path integral.
 We then illustrate and apply the homological approach in sec.~4 by computing expectation values for the harmonic oscillator with respect to position eigenstates and coherent states, and we verify that the results agree with those of conventional quantum mechanics.
 In sec.~5 we show that this approach is applicable to quantum field theory by re-deriving the Unruh effect, which to the best of our knowledge provides a new derivation of this effect.
 We close in sec.~6 with a summary and outlook.
 In order to keep the paper self-contained we include an appendix summarizing the key concepts from homological algebra.